The Little Pest

 Washington Capitals

 Hunter was known for scoring key goals at the most opportunistic times in the playoffs.
-While with the Nordiques, he scored an overtime goal in the opening round of Game 5 against the Montreal Canadians and repeated the feat in 1988, scoring on a breakaway in overtime of Game seven against Flyers netminder Ron Hextall to clinch the series.
+While with the Nordiques, he scored an overtime goal in the opening round of Game 5 against the Montreal Canadiens and repeated the feat in 1988, scoring on a breakaway in overtime of Game seven against Flyers netminder Ron Hextall to clinch the series.
 Hunter became the first player in NHL history to score two series-clinching overtime goals in playoff history.

-In 1998 Dale Hunter captained the Washington Capitals to their first Stanley Cup Final, defeating the Boston Bruins (4-2), the Ottawa Senators (4-1), and the Buffalo Sabres (4-2) before being swept (4-0) in the Final by the Detroit Red Wings, the first three games of the series were decided by one goal with Game 2 being the only game decided in overtime.
+In 1998, Dale Hunter captained the Washington Capitals to their first Stanley Cup Final, defeating the Boston Bruins (4-2), the Ottawa Senators (4-1), and the Buffalo Sabres (4-2) before being swept (4-0) in the Final by the Detroit Red Wings.
+The first three games of the series were decided by one goal, with Game 2 being the only game decided in overtime.

 Post-NHL Career